 Student Council and Boarders’ Forum

-The students have their own representative bodies, the Student Council and the Boarders’ Forum, which are elected by the student community at the beginning of the academic year and which provide a forum for all students to have their say on any aspect of school life.
-The Council and the Forum meet regularly with members of staff to promote the views of the students and to organise events.
+The students have their own representative bodies, the Student Cabinet and the Boarders’ Forum, which provide an opportunity for all students to have their say on any aspect of school life and to organise events.

 In addition, a number of students, both day students and boarders, are given the opportunity to play a leadership role within the student community.
-Each year, a number of students are appointed to positions of Head Boy, Head Girl and Student Leader.
+Each year, a number of students are appointed to positions of College Leader, Heads of Boarding and Prefects.